 "I'm sad that I didn't have Happy Joe's until my senior year at Augie.
 I highly recommend the taco pizza."

 ?
-Where to stay: Enjoy affordable luxury in downtown Davenport at the hip and historic Hotel Blackhawk (200 E. 3rd Street).
-Overlooking the majestic Mississippi River, this hotel features an on-site spa, barbershop, restaurant and bar, and even a bowling alley.?
+Where to stay: Enjoy affordable luxury in downtown Davenport at the hip and historic Hotel Blackhawk (200 E. 3rd St).
+Overlooking the majestic Mississippi River, this hotel features an on-site spa, rooftop pool, barbershop, restaurant and bar, and even a bowling alley.?

 ?
-Lunch & Afternoon: Take the short drive along the Mississippi River to LeClaire, IA.
+Lunch and afternoon: Take the short drive along the Mississippi River to LeClaire, Iowa.
 This historic river town is one of Iowa’s most beautiful hidden treasures.
-Stop for lunch at Crane & Pelican (127 S. 2nd Street, LeClaire), a restaurant serving classy comfort food in a converted riverboat captain’s mansion.
+Stop for lunch at Crane & Pelican (127 S. 2nd St.), a restaurant serving classy comfort food in a converted riverboat captain’s mansion.
 After lunch, stroll the scenic streets near the river and visit antique stores, gift shops, a winery and more.

 ?
-Dinner: Treat yourself to a nice dinner at Duck City Bistro (115 E. 3rd Street, Davenport), a candlelit restaurant in downtown Davenport that’s great for intimate conversation or larger groups.
-Featuring a globally-influenced menu, a full bar and excellent service, this bistro is a QC favorite for a reason.
+Dinner: Treat yourself to a nice dinner at Duck City Bistro (115 E. 3rd St., Davenport), a candlelit restaurant in downtown Davenport that’s great for intimate conversation or larger groups.
+Featuring a globally-influenced menu, a full bar and excellent service, this bistro is a favorite for a reason.

 Or, try The Half Nelson an eatery and lounge offering upscale American fare and craft cocktails in a mid-century modern setting.